 Nuts have anti-inflammatory effects that may help to prevent insulin resistance18

-In a recent study HbA1C, an indicator of long term glycemic control, was measured in diabetics consuming either 2.5 ounces/day of mostly raw mixed nuts or an equivalent number of calories in a muffin – a cooked starchy food (the muffin had the same amount of fiber and calories as the nuts).
+In a study, HbA1C, an indicator of long term glycemic control, was measured in diabetics consuming either 2.5 ounces/day of mostly raw mixed nuts or an equivalent number of calories in a muffin – a cooked starchy food (the muffin had the same amount of fiber and calories as the nuts).
 HbA1C levels were lower in the nut group, suggesting long term protection from hyperglycemia when replacing carbohydrate foods with nuts.19,20

-This new data cements the results of previous observational studies that have found inverse relationships between nut consumption and diabetes.
+This data cements the results of previous observational studies that have found inverse relationships between nut consumption and diabetes.
 For example, the Nurses’ Health Study found a 27% reduced risk of diabetes in nurses who ate five or more servings of nuts per week.
 Among nurses who already had diabetes, this same quantity reduced the risk of heart disease by 47%.21-23

 Nuts are an important part of a diabetes-reversal diet, along with green vegetables24, beans25, and low sugar fruits.
-In a recent study on type 2 diabetics following this diet, we found that 62% of the participants reached normal (nondiabetic) HbA1C levels within seven months, and the average number of medications required dropped from four to one.26 Nuts, seeds, beans, and vegetables not only keep glucose levels in check, but promote long term health as well.
+In a study on type 2 diabetics following this diet, we found that 62% of the participants reached normal (nondiabetic) HbA1C levels within seven months, and the average number of medications required dropped from four to one.26 Nuts, seeds, beans, and vegetables not only keep glucose levels in check, but promote long term health as well.